 The Home Office has suspended accepting ETS tests as evidence of English language competency.
 This includes the TOEFL and TOEIC tests.
 As a result the School of Advanced Study no longer accepts ETS tests as sufficient to meet the English language entry requirements.
 Applicants who are required to provide evidence of English language competency should arrange to take a test with an alternative provider.
 Please refer to the information below for further details.
 For information on test cancellation and refund policies please contact ETS directly by emailing email@example.com or firstname.lastname@example.org.
 Applicants who have already provided a TOEFL test will be contacted by email with further information.

-IELTS – Academic test.
+IELTS for UKVI – Academic test.
 7.0 overall, with no less than 6.0 in any component

 International English Language Testing System

 Trinity College London, ISE III exam = CEFR C1 in Reading, Writing, Speaking and Listening.